dimanikulin/dimanikulin/PublishWhat.md

 - is "headline" less than 150 charactres?
 - is there "Article descption"?
 - is there "Tags" ?
-- is there "Table of content"?
+- is there "Table of contents"?
 - is there "Content"?
 - is there no formatting symbols?
 - is there no empty chapters?